Udit365/MATLAB-Essentials/Numerical_Methods/Explanatory_Notes/Numerical_Integration.md

 The LTE is : ![](http://latex2png.com/pngs/78e858e24b5aa38c5183278b7da10ba2.png)

-The above methods are collectively called as "*Newton Cotes Formulae*".
+The above methods are collectively called as "_Newton Cotes Formulae_".

-Looking at the LTE of the above three mdethods, we can say that Simpson's one-third rule and Simpson's three-eigth rule are more accurate than the Trapizoidal rule.
+Looking at the LTE of the above three methods, we can say that Simpson's one-third rule and Simpson's three-eight rule are more accurate than the Trapezoidal rule.

 Let's perform numerical integration upon the following problem :

-***Problem:***</br>
+**_Problem:_**</br>
 Consider the following equation :

 ![](http://latex2png.com/pngs/46823e64a155ad20fdedb36613e5a609.png)